Our lawyers are handing Xelijanz lawsuits in all 50 states.

 Pfizer is now facing a rapidly growing number of lawsuits by users of Xeljanz who suffered blood clots or similar injuries.
-All pharmaceutical companies have a duty to fully research the safety of their drugs before they are approved and released.
+All pharmaceutical companies must fully research the safety of their drugs before they are approved and released.
 This is particularly true with completely new types of drugs such as Xeljanz.

 Drug companies also have a legal duty to warn about any potential risks, side effects, or health concerns associated with their drug.
 This is information is often critical because it enables doctors to make informed decisions about drug safety for individual patients.

 Xeljanz blood clot lawsuits against Pfizer are alleging that the company breached its duties to the public in several ways:

 - Pfizer negligently failed to conduct adequate safety research and testing before getting approval for Xeljanz.